-Submit forms online using e-Services for Business (edd.ca.gov/Payroll_Taxes/e-Services_for_Business.htm).
+Submit forms online using e-Services for Business (edd.ca.gov/eServices).

 Sample forms are provided on pages 8 and 18.

-- If you are approved as an annual household employer, but you submit a tax return and payment(s) quarterly, your account will be converted to a quarterly household employer account.
-In order to revert back to an annual household employer, you will need to submit an Employer of Household Worker Election Notice (DE 89). - If you are an annual household employer and your total accumulated wages exceed \$20,000 during the calendar year, you must contact the EDD immediately to change your filing status to a quarterly household employer.
-You can submit a request to the EDD to terminate the annual household employer election and revert the account to quarterly filing of tax returns, wage reports and payments using e-Services for Business (edd.ca.gov/Payroll_Taxes/e-Services_for_Business. htm).
-Refer to page 24 for additional information.
+- If you are approved as an annual household employer, but you submit a tax return and payments quarterly, your account will be converted to a quarterly household employer account.
+To change to an annual household employer, submit a DE 89. - If you are an annual household employer and your total accumulated wages exceed \$20,000 during the calendar year, contact us immediately to change your filing status to a quarterly household employer.
+You can submit a request to us to terminate the annual household employer election and change the account to quarterly filing of tax returns, wage reports and payments using e-Services for Business (edd.ca.gov/eServices).
+Refer to page 24 for more information.

-Employer of Household Worker Election Notice (DE 89)
+Employer of Household Worker Election Notice (DE 89) Overview

-Household employers who pay \$20,000 or less in wages per year and are current on their reporting and payments can use the DE 89 to elect to pay California payroll taxes annually instead of quarterly.
-If approved, the election is effective the first day of the calendar year in which the election is filed.
-If you pay more than \$20,000 in accumulated wages in a year, the election will be terminated and you will be required to file and pay all payroll taxes owed for the year at the end of that calendar quarter.
+Household employers who pay \$20,000 or less in wages per year, and are current on their reporting and payments can use the DE 89 to elect to pay California payroll taxes annually instead of quarterly.
+If approved, the election is effective on the first day of the calendar year in which the election is filed.
+If you pay more than \$20,000 in accumulated wages in a year, the election will be terminated, and you will be required to file and pay all payroll taxes owed for the year at the end of that calendar quarter.

-Download the DE 89 (PDF) (edd.ca.gov/pdf_pub_ctr/de89.pdf), or contact the Taxpayer Assistance Center at 1-888-745-3886.
+Download the DE 89 (PDF) (edd.ca.gov/pdf_pub_ctr/de89.pdf) or contact the Taxpayer Assistance Center at 1-888-745-3886.